On $2$-Selmer groups and quadratic twists of elliptic curves: Introduction

 where $E^L$ denotes the quadratic twist of $E$ corresponding to $L$ and $\delta(L/\QQ)$ is the discriminant of the extension $L/\QQ$.
 A direct application of our result proves the following Corollary. \begin{corotwist} Let $E/\QQ$ be an elliptic curve satisfying hypotheses~\ref{hypo:KF}, and suppose furthermore that either $\Disc(E)<0$ or $\Cl_+(A_\QQ)=\Cl(A_\QQ)$.
 Let $r \ge 0$, and suppose that $E$ has a quadratic twist by a prime inert in $A_\QQ$ whose $2$-Selmer group has rank $r$.
 Then $N_r(E,X) \gg X/\log(X)^{1-\alpha}$, where

 \end{corotwist} When $\Disc(E)>0$ a similar result holds replacing $\alpha$ by $\alpha/2$.
 Such results are important to understand the so called Goldfeld's conjecture.
 In \cite{MR2660452} the authors study the problem of the variation of the $2$-Selmer group in quadratic twists families, and they obtain a little stronger result for any base field $K$ (see Theorem 1.4), although their techniques are slightly different from ours.
-In \cite{MR3954912} (Theorem 1.12) the same result is obtained but only for $r=0,1$ (and some extra hypothesis) as their construction depends on Heegner points constructions.
+In \cite{MR3954912} the authors obtain similar results as ours over $\QQ$ (see the proofs of \cite[Lemma 5.9 and Lemma 5.10]{MR3954912} and \cite[Theorem 1.12]{MR3954912}).

 An immediate application of the result is the following: suppose that $E/\QQ$ is an elliptic curve with trivial $2$-Selmer group, and let $K/\QQ$ be the (infinite) polyquadratic extension obtained by composing all quadratic extensions in the hypothesis of Theorems~\ref{thm:negativetwists} and ~\ref{thm:positivetwists}.
 Then $E(K)$ is finitely generated (see Corollary~\ref{coro:inifiteextension}).